Combat Zone, Boston: Notable performers

 Chesty Morgan, an exotic dancer known for her 73-inch bust, regularly performed at the Pilgrim Theater.
 In August 1974, the theater's owner claimed, "She was like a god out of the heavens for us.
 She saved the theater and I hope she can do it again."

 Princess Cheyenne, another celebrated exotic dancer, performed at the Naked i in the 1970s and 1980s.

 Sylvia Sidney, "Boston's most (in)famous drag queen", regularly performed at clubs in the Combat Zone.
 Sidney was named for the actress Sylvia Sidney.

 Comedian Jay Leno got his start doing stand-up in the Two O'Clock Club and the Teddy Bare Lounge in the Combat Zone.

-Jazz musicians Sabby Lewis, Dick Wetmore, and Bullmoose Jackson played regularly at the Gilded Cage on Boylston Street in the 1960s.
+Jazz musicians Sabby Lewis, Dick Wetmore, and Bull Moose Jackson played regularly at the Gilded Cage on Boylston Street in the 1960s.
 The Gilded Cage was destroyed in 1966 when a leaking gas main exploded in the nearby Paramount Hotel, causing a five-alarm fire that killed 11 people.

 Before the demolition of Scollay Square, there was already at least one strip bar in what would later become known as the Combat Zone: Izzy Ort's Bar & Grille at 25 Essex Street.
 Many notable jazz musicians played there in the 1940s and early 1950s, including Quincy Jones, Ruby Braff, Sam Rivers, Herb Pomeroy, and others.
-Entertainer Sammy Davis, Jr. sang and danced there when he lived in Boston.
+Entertainer Sammy Davis Jr. sang and danced there when he lived in Boston.

 The Silver Dollar Bar, which later became the Two O'Clock, was Frank O'Hara's favorite bar when he studied at Harvard.
 Like Izzy Ort's, it was a live music venue as well as a popular hangout for sailors.
 Among others, George Wein, Nat Pierce, Ray Perry, and Fat Man Robinson played there.